afeefaam/CP104/README.md

-**My code for my assignments and labs for CP164, intro to data structures and algorithms.
+**My code for my assignments and labs for CP104, intro to programming.
 Assigments are marked with [a0] and labs are marked with [l0].**